-The Philippines' traditional Yakan textile has a long tradition, known for its bold colors and large block patterns.
-(Photo: Philippine Embassy in Vietnam) |
+The Philippines' traditional Yakan textiles have a long tradition, known for their bold colors and large block patterns.
+(Photo: Embassy of the Philippines in Vietnam) |

 Contains cultural spirit

-Weaving is an art form that reflects the skill and extensive knowledge of different generations and tribes, and the design of costumes and weaving styles are also considered as signs to distinguish social rank, kinship or tribal lineage.
+Weaving is an art form that reflects the skill and extensive knowledge of different generations and tribes, and the design of costumes and weaving styles are also considered as a sign to distinguish social rank, kinship or tribal lineage.
 For humans, from birth to death, traditional textile products have been used not only in spiritual ceremonies but also in the daily lives of people.

 Among the famous traditional textiles of the Philippines are Inabel from the Ilocos region of the Northern Philippines as well as Ga'dang and Itneg from the Cordillera mountains.